rtm0/vm-util/pt-index/docs/README.md

 those partitions that they have received samples for after the upgrade.
 In the example above, the deployment has 10 partitions, but only the last one has a corresponding indexDB because previous partitions did not receive any samples after the upgrade.
-The rest of the index is till stored under `storageDataPath/data/indexdb` which we from now on call `legacy indexDB(s)`.
+The rest of the index is till stored in `storageDataPath/indexdb` which we will be calling `legacy indexDB(s)` from now on.

 There is no prefill or background migration from legacy to partition indexDBs.
 But vmstorage will create missing records in pt-index as new samples are